JSchutza/Good_Pods/wiki_backup/user_stories_backup.md

 # Bonus --- search by genre
-As a
-I want to
-  so that I can
+As a logged-in user, I want to be able to search all the pods by genre so that I can be an efficient podcast consumer.

   * ### Questions